Limited launch: MAY batch, 85% claimed

 Johns Hopkins Medicine reports that many e-cigarette users get even more nicotine than they would from combustible tobacco.
 Users can buy extra-strength cartridges with higher nicotine concentrations or increase the voltage on their device to get a bigger hit.

-A study in the International Journal of Environmental Research and Public Health found that nicotine dependence levels measured by the Fagerström Test were over two times higher among exclusive e-cigarette users compared to traditional tobacco smokers.
+A study in the International Journal of Environmental Research and Public Health found that nicotine scores among exclusive e-cigarette users, which challenges the idea that vaping is automatically a lighter dependence pattern.
 That's a striking finding: the device designed to help you quit may be binding you tighter to the substance you're trying to escape.
 This is one of the most overlooked aspects of what happens when you quit smoking and start vaping.

 The Dual-Use Trap